 Article 10 sets out a number of essential aspects that the QMS must address at a minimum.
-These include:
+These include a:

-- a process for managing resources, including managing sub-contractors and suppliers
+- process for managing resources, including managing sub-contractors and suppliers

-- a product realisation process, extending from product conceptualisation through development to production and service provision
+- product realisation process, extending from product conceptualisation through development to production and service provision

-- a procedure for handling communications with competent authorities and Notified Bodies
+- procedure for handling communications with competent authorities and Notified Bodies

 It can be seen from this list of minimum requirements that the Quality Management System requires a documented process for all of the major activities that relate directly to individual medical devices, as well as more general processes relating to the functions of the company as a whole.